 - 3.1.
-Teams must be entered with the draw steward 4 WEEKS (due 15th, 16th & 17th April 2020) before the proposed start date. - 3.2.
-Registration process must be completed prior to the start of the JMC hockey season electronically. - 3.3.
+Teams must be entered with the draw steward 4 WEEKS (due 4th, 5th 6th April 2024) before the proposed start date. - 3.2.
+Registration process must be completed prior to the start of the JMC hockey season electronically via PlayHQ. - 3.2.1.
+For the 2024 Kwik and Kiwi JMC teams must register a minimum of 6 players per team via PlayHQ before the seasons start date (Passed JMC Meeting 13 March 2024) - 3.2.2.
 Teams forfeit and do not get match points until the registration process has taken place.

-Clubs need to take a responsible attitude when deciding into which grades they will enter their teams, teams could play practice matches against other clubs to gauge their own team's level.
+Clubs need to take a responsible attitude when deciding into which grades, they will enter their teams, teams could play practice matches against other clubs to gauge their own team's level.